 today’s love story:

-Frankie & Christina’s Central Bistro Wedding in Downtown Crossing
+Frankie & Christina’s Boston Wedding in Downtown Crossing

 and all the magical moments that made it

 I never imagined Christina & Frankie’s Boston wedding at Central Bistro in Downtown Crossing would turn out to be one of my all-time favorite weddings ever.
 EVER.
 Yes, I knew we’d have fun working together – she’s one of those people you can chat with about anything, and she was also a bridesmaid in Jessica & Thomas’s wedding which we photographed at the Popponesett Inn on the Cape (see their wedding here – I adore these two and their people!).
 Oh, and she’s a total stunner.
 You’ll see.
 But it was January 1 and the ceremony was planned for 5:30.
 Which means everything, literally the entire day, was happening after the sun had set.
-Dark.
-Which makes shooting a wedding significantly more challenging.
+So grateful for our on+off-camera flash!
+Everything you see below that looks like it was shot in daylight wasn’t.
+Well, except for the 🙂

 Invitation design by Teesha & Derrick (available on Etsy).